 |Presentations and Code||Google Drive Folder for this course|

-- Book : The highly recommended book for the class is Bayesian Data Analysis, 3rd edition by Gelman et al.
+- Book : The highly recommended book (although not required) for the class is Bayesian Data Analysis, 3rd edition by Gelman et al.

 A note on coding : Many of you don't have alot of coding experience outside of stata.
 You will find the early parts of this class frustrating as you struggle to translate your logic into workable code.
 The curious student who is willing to experiment (and creatively search google) will keep frustration levels to a minimum.
 To help the learning process, you can